BoatMonkey678/SekiroItemsDLL/README.md

 ## Installation
 Use your favorite method for chainloading `.dll` mods.
-For `.me3` profile add `path = "Path/To/Your/sekiro_items.dll"` to section `[[native]]`.
+ME3 is the easiest, but can be unstable.

 ## Usage
-When in-game an overlay menu appears where you can select (or type in by name) the item and quantity and then press a button to grant the item.
+When launching the game, a small overlay will appear.

-The menu can only be selected when the game is paused, since otherwise a mouse doesn't appear.
+In this overlay you can: enter the item and count to grant, and then grant them.

-Most equippable/consumable items are there, all Combat Arts and Memories of Another (skins).
+The overlay can be toggled on and off by pressing `Insert`

 ## Issues
 There is currently an issue where two mouses appear when in-game.
 One of them works in-game and the other works on the overlay.
 These mouses unfortunately have desynced positions.